Deploy and Automation CLI

 --payment-mode hourly \

-zenifra deploy --project <project-id> --branch mainWatch a build:
+zenifra deploy --project <project-id> --branch mainWatch that build:

-zenifra deploy watch --project <project-id> --build <build-id>Inspect plans before creating:
+zenifra deploy watch --project <project-id> --build <build-id>Reopen logs for a specific build:

 zenifra plans --type httpSecurity